 In the Era of Trump, I recognize I need a partner who shares similar values to me.
 Someone who has led a life of serving others with compassion, whether in the dirt or through small everyday exchanges.
 Someone I respect because of his thoughts, beliefs, and actions.

 In the Time of Trump, I reflect on past relationships as if looking at the red-orange sun from a sky blackened by wildfire smoke.
-Each love has taught me a lesson.
-Each love has shaped who I am.
-Each love has nudged me to care without conditions or judgement.
+Each love taught me new lessons.
+Each love shaped who I am.
+Those experiences were crucial to my journey and indirectly nudged me to find a love where I feel at peace.

 The Age of Trump has unearthed my expansive heart and my infinite capacity of loving others.
 It’s time I actually emphasize love, being loved, providing love to those around me, and being of service to family and friends without focusing solely on my career path.
 Maybe this love can create a small ripple of compassion that softens the extremely polarized mindsets of our nation’s people.